cthoyt/cthoyt.github.io/_posts/2024/2024-09-23-installing-pygraphviz.md

 ## 2023 Era

-I was on Python 3.10 on a M2 Mac with macOS 13. `pygraphviz` didn't have a pre-built wheel for my systen so `python -m pip install pygraphviz` gave the following error:
+I was on Python 3.10 on a M2 Mac with macOS 13. `pygraphviz` didn't have a pre-built wheel for my system so `python -m pip install pygraphviz` gave the following error:

 ```console